IorioD/Maas4You/README.md

 1. All containers start except “maas4you” and "maas4you_proxy" because the application depends on the secret contained in Vault and the proxy depends on the application itself.
 2. Visit the address https://localhost:9443/vault to unseal the vault with the three keys fragment and the token.
 3. The “maas4you” and "maas4you_proxy" containers can be started correctly.
-    a.
-If it’s the first start, visit https://localhost:8443/auth to configure the application's Keycloak realm.
+4. If it’s the FIRST START, visit https://localhost:8443/auth to configure the application's Keycloak realm.
-4. Visit https://localhost:8443/maas4you to access the application.
+5. Visit https://localhost:8443/maas4you to access the application.
-5. To visit the MailHog page and interact with its UI, visit http://localhost:8025/
+6. To visit the MailHog page and interact with its UI, visit http://localhost:8025/

 ### 1. Application index and login (via keycloak) pages: